velartrill/velartrill.github.io/orig/conspirators.md

 He finishes lacing up and stands.
 His movements are so… easy and fluid; his body language practically screams confidence and power.
 "Do you miss Sapphire?" he asks, eyes alighting on mine.

 I shrug.
 "It's just a place.
 Wasn't as though I had me a particular good life there, anyhow.
 How's about you?
 You miss… wherever you come from?"
-I ain't shy of eye contact but something about Lena's attention feels… overwhelming, right now.
+I ain't shy of eye contact but something about Lena's attention feels… overwhelming, right now, and it's a struggle to keep his gaze.

-"Tel Listel."
+"Tel Listal."
 Lena smiles wistfully.
 "I do.
 But I need to see this through, you know?
 It wouldn't feel right, crawling back to homespace with my tail between my legs and leaving a job unfinished."

 I gaze at him appraisingly.
 "You sure that's all it is?"

 He raises his eyebrows.
 "What do you mean?"

-"What you told me about your unit — how many people left on Tel Listel do you actually still know by name, Lena?"
+"What you told me about your unit — how many people left on Tel Listal do you actually still know by name, Lena?"

 He's quiet for a moment, his gaze dropping.
 "Ah.
 Yeah," he says finally.
 "That."